Pascal-So/aoc_rust/Readme.md

 - [**Day 05**](https://adventofcode.com/2021/day/5)

   By far the slowest code in this repo so far, will have to revisit this one later.
-Still finishes the tests in around 10ms in release mode but an algo with an output dependent runtime would be much quicker here.
+Right now I'm just following all lines and entering the visited positions in a `HashMap`, this takes about 10ms in release mode.

+  Update: lol just going from `HashMap` to a dense array of `u8`s improves the speed by a factor of 10.
+I guess a dense 1MB array sometimes really is the best option.

 ## [2020](https://adventofcode.com/2020)